 Using Vinegar, Soy Sauce, and Sugar

-Meanwhile, as a dressing, the Japanese vinegar sauce pairs especially well with fresh vegetables, like cucumber, and seaweed such as Mozuku.
+Meanwhile, as a dressing, it makes a good pair with fresh vegetables and seaweed such as Mozuku.

 (Reference Page: Wikipedia 三杯酢 )